-The cancer society has acknowledged a link between unhealthy lifestyle choices and higher cancer risk.
+The acknowledged link between unhealthy lifestyle choices and higher cancer risk exists.
 Two significant ways to reduce the risk of cancer are through exercise and diet.
 Healthy dietary choices include eating a plant based diet, eating whole grains, reducing saturated fats (animal products), reducing trans fat omega-6 oils (hydrogenated vegetable oils) and instead, using oils that are high in omega-3.
 The two foods that I consider to be the most beneficial to both preventing and curing cancer are flax seed and seaweed.

 Flax, high in omega-3 is also one of the best sources of vegetable lignins, compounds that have anti-tumor, anti-estrogenic, and anti-oxidant properties.
 While flax appears to have value in treating all cancers, it is of extra value in treating both colon and breast cancers as the cells of these cancers have estrogen receptors and can be inhibited by the anti-estrogenic compounds in lignins.